cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ##### Added
 - Multi Asset Token compatibility added throughout all CNTools operations.
-  - Sending Ada and custom tokens is done through the normal Funds >> Send operation
+  - Sending Ada and custom tokens is done through the normal 'Funds >> Send' operation

 ##### Changed
 - Metadata moved to a new Advanced section used for devs/advanced operations not normally used by SPOs.
+  - Accessed by enabling developer/advanced mode in cntools.config or by providing runtime flag '-a'

 ## [7.1.6] - 2021-02-10
 - Update curl commands when file isnt downloaded correctly (to give correct return code)